Writing textual data to streams

 writeChar function, although using

-By default, trying to write characters that are not supported by the selected character set throws an exception (with an error code of NS_ERROR_LOSS_OF_SIGNIFICANT_DATA), and no data will be written.
+You can specify what should happen with characters that are not supported by the selected character encoding.
+The last argument to init specifies that: 0x0000 means that writing unsupported characters throws an exception (with an error code of NS_ERROR_LOSS_OF_SIGNIFICANT_DATA), and no data will be written.

-To instead write an replacement character in such cases, you can use the setReplacementChar function:
+To instead write an replacement character in such cases, specify the character instead of 0x00:

-Note: If the replacement character is not a supported character in the chosen character set, attempts to write unsupported characters will fail with NS_ERROR_LOSS_OF_SIGNIFICANT_DATA.
+Note: If the replacement character is not a supported character in the chosen character encoding, attempts to write unsupported characters will fail with NS_ERROR_LOSS_OF_SIGNIFICANT_DATA.

 Versions before Gecko 1.8